-Scheduling of employees will be done in accordance with operational and academic need.
-Faculty, trainees, and staff, who can work remotely should continue to do so if possible.
-Those who are suspected of or diagnosed with COVID-19 or who have come into contact with COVID-19 patients must continue to work at home.
-Individuals who have been scheduled to work onsite but feel that they are unable to do so for medical reasons should be directed to the Office of Employee Equity to complete an accommodation request.

-Under no circumstances should laboratory staff be asked to work on-site if they have significant concerns with resuming work at the Stratford campus until the accommodation process has been completed.
+Faculty, trainees, and staff who can work remotely should continue to do so if possible.
+Those who are at high risk of complications from COVID-19 or who have come into contact with COVID-19 patients must continue to work at home.
+Under no circumstances should laboratory staff be asked to work on-site if they have significant concerns with resuming work at the Stratford campus.
 An anonymous COVID-19 concern reporting system will be available to all laboratory staff to report concerns regarding safety and compliance.
-Per Restart Research at Rowan Committee guidelines, all PIs will need to provide a list of laboratory staff that will be onsite and the plan for compliance with physical distancing and shift work where appropriate.
+Per Restart Research at Rowan Committee guidelines, all PIs will need to provide a list of laboratory staff that will be onsite and the plan for compliance with social distancing and shift work where appropriate.